friendly-bits/geoip-shell/Documentation/DETAILS.md

 Actions: `add`, `remove`, `update`, `restore`.

-The `-D <inbound|outbound>` option serves as a modifier to set direction like in the `-manage` script, except here specifying direction is mandatory for the the `add|remove` actions.
+The `-D <inbound|outbound>` option serves as a modifier to set direction like in the `-manage` script, except here specifying direction is mandatory for the `add|remove` actions.

 `geoip-shell-run.sh add -D <inbound|outbound> -l <"list_id [list_id] ... [list_id]">` : Fetches ip lists, loads them into ip sets and applies firewall rules for specified list id's.
 List id has the format of `<country_code>_<family>`.
 For example, **US_ipv4** and **GB_ipv6** are valid list id's.